schubergphilis/blu/Docs/source/powershell.rst

 .. warning::
-	If a cookbook doesn't dispose the runspace in the default recipe, all PowerShell vairables and objects from the previous chef run are still valid.
+	If a cookbook doesn't dispose the runspace in the default recipe, all PowerShell variables and objects from the previous chef run are still valid.
 This might cause unexpected results.
 Therefore it is a good practice to dispose PowerShell runspace at the begin and end of a cookbook code.

 The following screenshot illustrates how Blu PowerShell Service escapes the 32-bit Ruby/Chef boundary during Microsoft Exchange 2016 setup and runs ExSetup.exe in a 64-bit address space: